 - Chase charges the annual fees to the cards up front!
 So keep in mind you will be paying about $200 up front to have both cards.
 In my opinion, that’s totally worth it compared to what you will save on travel in the years ahead.

-- You need a business with a seperate tax ID than your social.
+- You need a business with a separate tax ID (different from your social).
 Also note that they don’t always approve your Business card immediately.
 Two years ago, I applied for a Southwest business credit card and was initially turned down.
 I called Chase and explained that I was trying to keep my personal and business expenses separate.
 They reconsidered and approved me having both the personal AND the business card application.
+So just keep in mind, you may need to follow up.

-- There are other ways to accumulate the 110,000 points to reach the pass.
-But earning the sign-up bonuses through the Chase southwest credit cards is by far the easiest way to get there!
-You will want to apply soon, though!
-There is a chance the sign-up bonus offers will expire.
+Finally, you will want to APPLY SOON!
+There is a chance the sign-up bonus offers will expire in the coming weeks.
 Chase doesn’t offer these bonuses for long.
 You can apply here through Southwest and Chase.com.

 Feel free to comment below with any questions or quick tips for others.